Floorp-Projects/Floorp/intl/docs/locale.rst

 --------------

-Besides *Available*, *Requested* and *Resolved* locale lists, there's also a concept of *DefaultLocale* which is a single locale out of the list of available ones that should be used in case there is no match to be found between available and requested locales.
+Besides *Available*, *Requested* and *Resolved* locale lists, there's also a concept of *DefaultLocale*, which is a single locale out of the list of available ones that should be used in case there is no match to be found between available and requested locales.